-Minneapolis Divorce Lawyers
+Minneapolis Divorce Lawyer

-Divorce is a major life event that requires financial preparedness and sound legal advice.
-At Mack & Santana Law Offices, P.C., our Minneapolis divorce lawyers aim to empower our clients through the process of dissolution by providing them with options so they can make the best decisions for themselves as they transition from married to divorced.
-We seek to educate our clients during the process and strive to come to an amicable resolution whenever possible.
+Divorce is a significant life event that requires financial preparedness and sound legal advice.
+At Mack & Santana Law Offices, P.C., our Minneapolis divorce lawyers aim to empower our clients through the dissolution process by providing them with options to make the best decisions as they transition from marriage to separation.

 Get started today with a consultation.
-Call our office at (612) 712-3890.
+Call our law office at (612) 712-3890.

 FAQ About the Divorce Process